lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Callings

-Leaders promptly give ministering assignments and callings to recently released missionaries.
+Leaders promptly give ministering assignments and callings to recently released teaching and service missionaries.
 This includes being considered as temple ordinance workers as appropriate (see 25.5).

 24.9